World History … and personal stuff

 Timeline with Attitude Tips

-1. Overview and Topics
+1. Overview and Perspectives

 Perspective Choices:

 Since this is a timeline, each event needs a DATE.
-Please do not choose events outside of the dates of this unit: 1650-1789 unless you get specific permission from Ms. G.
+Please do not choose events outside of the dates of this unit: 1650-1789 unless you get specific permission from Ms. G. The dates go on the x axis (horizontal).

 Criteria refers to standards for decisions.
 Therefore, criteria for progress or decline refers to standards for what makes the event positive or negative for a group of people.
 Your criteria will change from 3+ all the way down to 3-.
 You must label all six places on the scale, not just the ones you used.